acejordin/SecretSanta/README.md

 ## How to Run

-This was written and tested in Visual Studio 2017 and .NET 4.7.1.
+This was written in C# and tested in Visual Studio 2017 and .NET 4.7.1.
 It should also work with .NET Core, but I haven't tested that yet.

 Run the app and you should see output like so: